Data-Science-for-Linguists/2016-Debates-and-Referring-Expressions/progress_report.md

 ### Tasks
 - NER annotation on all debates
 - Figure out how to link entities
 - Look into analysis
 - Update project plan

+## October 29, 2017
+- Did rough NER annotation on each data frame
+- Set label of each NER tree to the speaker

+### Tasks
+- Figure out how to link entities
+- Look into analysis
+- Update project plan